Skip to Content

 Quaker’s gluten free oats start to hit the shelves in select markets last month so some of you may have already seen and/or purchased them.
 They will be available nationwide by January 2016.

 Friends, this was such a great trip – informative and fun.
 I am so excited about these oats.
-I’ve got a great recipe to share with you next month where I’ll be featuring the heart-healthy Quaker Quick 1-Minute Oats.
+I’ve got a great recipe to share with you next month where I’ll be featuring Quaker Quick 1-Minute Oats.
 Make sure you’re signed up to receive my email updates so you can see what I make!

 I advise each person to use their best judgment when deciding whether or not to try Quaker’s gluten-free products.
 I have presented the facts as they were presented to me, and I hope they help you make the right decision for yourself and your family.